What type of rental properties do you manage?

 Who holds the tenant’s security deposit?

-All security deposits must be held in our deposit trust account, which is a non-bearing interest account.
+All security deposits will be held in our deposit trust account, which is a non-bearing interest account.

 How much security deposit do you charge the tenant?